 Alcoholism is not about making poor choices in relation to drinking.
 People that are addicted to alcohol do not have free choice about how much they drink or how often; our free will is compromised by a reward system that urges us ever more compellingly to drink and never to avoid it.
 The demand that we drink comes as feelings rather than words and we get those feelings before our conscious mind is even aware that alcohol is close.
-As we continue to drink then the urge to avoid drink weakens as the urge to drink strengthens and drinking becomes compulsive rather than chosen.
+As we continue to drink then the urge to avoid alcohol weakens as the urge to drink more strengthens and drinking gradually becomes more compulsive than chosen.
 Addiction begins in the reward system and regular and heavy drinking strengthens the urge to drink while diminishing resistance.
-As we drink more we spend extended periods of time handicapped by alcohol and our brain tries to correct this in an effort to maintain optimum performance.
+As we drink more we spend extended periods of time handicapped by alcohol and our brain tries to correct this in an effort to maintain optimal performance.
 Alcohol has three main effects on our brain; it slows down the processing speed, it artificially alters our mood, and it reduces our readiness for “flight-or-fight”.
-These are detected as anomalous behaviour and our brain attempts to correct them.
-But the changes it makes in order to maintain effectiveness alter how we think and feel.
+These three are detected as unwanted behaviour and our brain attempts to correct them.
+But the changes it makes in order to maintain effectiveness also change how we think and how we feel.

 The first issue is the speed at which the brain operates.
 While we drink our brain is slowed by alcohol and this slowing down lasts for as long as there is alcohol in our bloodstream.
-If we drink regularly and heavily then this accounts for significant portions of our day which lowers our average brain speed.
-Alcohol causes the brain to detect less glutamate than was released and to detect more GABA than was released and the brain does the opposite to try and correct this.
+If we drink regularly and heavily then this slows our brains for a significant portion of our time and this has the effect of lowering our average brain speed across the whole day.
+Alcohol causes the brain to detect less glutamate than was released and to detect more GABA than was released and our brain does the opposite to try and correct this.
 It releases more glutamate (the accelerator pedal) and it releases less GABA (the brake pedal).
-This corrects the slowing down we experience while we are drinking and for as long as we still have alcohol in our bloodstream, but the brain applies this the whole time which means that our brain runs faster than normal when we are sober.
+This corrects the slowing down we experience while we are drinking but our brain applies this correction the whole time and this means that our brain now runs faster than normal when we are sober.

-Consequence #1: When our brain adjusts its speed to compensate for regular drinking then we have a racing mind when we are sober.
+Consequence #1: Once our brain adjusts its speed to compensate for regular drinking then we have a racing mind when we are sober.

 The second change relates directly to mood.
 The reasons we enjoy alcohol are that it soothes anxiety, makes us happier and makes us more socially engaged.
-But the extra dopamine and serotonin we get when we drink isn’t summoned by the brain, it is artificially caused by alcohol and the brain recognises this.
-The brain detects that it is receiving more dopamine and serotonin than it ordered and it responds by reducing their release as well as reducing sensitivity to them (some of the detector points on neurons get turned off).
+But the extra dopamine and serotonin we get when we drink isn’t summoned by the brain, its release is artificially caused by alcohol and our brain recognises this.
+Our brain detects that it is receiving more dopamine and serotonin than it ordered and it responds by reducing their release as well as reducing sensitivity to them (some of the detector points on neurons get turned off).
 While the brain makes this adjustment to correct a problem that has been detected it has a significant and unwanted impact on how we feel.
 Like the adjustment for speed this correction is applied ‘across the board’.
 The influence of both dopamine and serotonin is reduced, and it is not just reduced while we drink, it is reduced the whole time.
-This reduces the lift in mood we experience when we drink and it makes us feel down when we are not drinking.
+This makes us feel down when we are not drinking and reduces the lift in mood we experience when we drink.

-Consequence #2: When our brain regulates down the effect of dopamine and serotonin then we become more anxious, less happy, less care-free and less sociable when we are sober.
+Consequence #2: Once our brain regulates down the effect of dopamine and serotonin then we become more anxious, less happy, less care-free and less sociable when we are sober.

 The third change is to do with the “flight-or-fight” response and involves both neurotransmitters and hormones.
 Together these control our readiness to respond quickly to danger and when we drink regularly the levels of these are lowered for extended periods (the slowed brain activity also lowers the flight-or-fight response).
-But having the flight-or-fight response impaired for extended periods of time is dangerous, it threatens our survival and the brain cannot allow this, so it boosts it up.
+But having the effectiveness of our flight-or-fight response impaired for extended periods is dangerous, it threatens survival and our brain cannot permit this, so it boosts it up.
 Like the other adaptations this is a wholesale change; the activity of the flight-or-fight response is increased the whole time.
-More cortisol, adrenaline and noradrenaline are released, and although this reduces the drowsiness, dullness and lethargy that we experience while we drink it means that the flight-or-fight response is over-active when we are sober.
+More cortisol, adrenaline and noradrenaline are released, and although this reduces the drowsiness, dullness and lethargy that we experience when we drink it means that the flight-or-fight response is over-active when we are sober.

 Consequence #3: When we are sober our brain constantly searches for signs of danger, our heart beats faster, blood is diverted from the skin to the large muscles leaving us with a pale complexion, and feeling edgy and restless.

 When we drink regularly over an extended period then our brain adjusts the way it operates to minimise the adverse effects of alcohol.
-This makes us more alcohol-tolerant: we can drink far more before we become mentally and physically incapacitated.
-In this respect the adjustments the brain makes are successful, but this comes at a large cost because when we are sober we are less happy, we are more irritable and restless, and we lose social confidence.
+This makes us more alcohol-tolerant: we can drink far more before we become mentally and physically compromised.
+In this respect the adjustments that our brain makes are successful but this comes at a large cost because when we are sober we are; less happy, more irritable and restless, and we lose social confidence.
 These changes take years rather than months to develop, but they have a profound effect.
-We were already victims of a reward system in a runaway state, but the changes to how we feel have consequences that guarantee further decline.
+We were already victims of a reward system in a runaway state, but the changes to how we feel have consequences that guarantee our entrapment.

 Addiction is a “progressive” condition; it always gets worse, never better.
 But the grip of alcoholism tightens so slowly that we don’t notice anything changing.
-We don’t notice that the urges to drink are more powerful and more frequent.
+We don’t notice that the urges to drink become more powerful and more frequent.
 We don’t notice that we drink more and that we drink more often.
-But the longer we continue to drink the more severe the condition becomes.
+But the longer we continue to drink the more severe the condition becomes and we do begin to notice it.
 Yes, we drink more and we drink more often than we mean to, but these cease to be our main concerns.
-As our alcohol-tolerance develops then all of the changes that the brain and body make to try and correct the alcohol impairment increase in severity and the emotional consequences of this drive us relentlessly towards deepening anxiety and depression.
+As our alcohol-tolerance progresses then all of the changes that the brain and body make to try and correct the alcohol impairment increase in severity and the emotional consequences of this propel us into deepening anxiety and depression.

 Cortisol is a key chemical in the proper regulation of sleep.
 It controls our transition into and out of the deep-sleep state that is vital for proper brain health, and it also wakes us from sleep.
 Elevated cortisol levels disturb this pattern making it difficult for us to get to sleep and it prevents us from achieving the deep-sleep state needed for proper rest and recovery.
 Additionally the gastrointestinal system is very sensitive to cortisol and continuously elevated levels can lead to heartburn, abdominal cramps, diarrhoea, and constipation.
 Also both adrenaline and cortisol cause the liver to put more glucose (sugar) into the bloodstream, and when their concentration is increased over an extended period then we have a persistently high blood sugar level.
 This is why heavy drinkers are more likely to suffer from diabetes.

-The times of day that we drink are extended, we drink to excess far more frequently, and our alcohol-tolerance adapts even further.
+The times of day that we drink are extended, we drink to excess far more frequently, and our alcohol-tolerance adaptations become even more pronounced.
 Our minds race while we are not drinking, churning over and over all our problems.
 We become increasingly anxious and depressed and are intimidated by social contact.
 We are agitated and restless and have a persistent sense of impending doom.
-We rationalise that we are drinking because our lives are difficult, or stressful, or unsatisfying, but in reality most of the reason we are drinking is because our brain demands that we do.
+We rationalise that we are drinking because our lives are difficult, or stressful, or unsatisfying, but in reality most of the reason we are drinking is because our brain responds to these stresses and demands that we do.
 We are not drinking in response to our personal circumstances but because our brain is directing us to do so, but we don’t know this.
-What we know is that we are drinking a lot but we are oblivious to the extent to which our brain is automatically driving this.
-Over time the consequences of alcohol-tolerance become so severe that it is impossible to drink enough to overcome them and alcoholics often report that “alcohol stopped working for me”.
+What we do know is that we are drinking a lot but we are oblivious to the extent to which our brain is automatically driving this.
+Over time the emotional consequences of alcohol-tolerance become so severe that it is impossible to drink enough to overcome them and alcoholics often report that “alcohol stopped working for me”.
 It becomes impossible for us to drink enough to become happy.
-It doesn’t matter how much we drink we can no longer achieve the care-free happiness we once did.
-We are so insensitive to dopamine that this is no longer possible.
+It doesn’t matter how much we drink we can no longer achieve the care-free happiness we once did… we become so insensitive to serotonin and dopamine that this is no longer possible.
 What initially made us happy now locks us in inescapable hopelessness and the most we can achieve is a partial and temporary relief from it, but that relief only worsens our position in the longer term.